- Home

 - your age, fitness and general health.

-Treatment for primary bone cancer usually involves one or more treatments, including surgery, chemotherapy and radiation therapy.
+Primary bone cancer is usually treated by surgery, chemotherapy or radiation therapy, or a combination of those.
 The aim is to control the cancer and maintain the use of the affected area of the body.
-Many people who are treated for bone cancer go into complete remission (when there is no evidence of active cancer).

 Specialist sarcoma treatment centres